Neutron3529/neutron3529.github.io/README.md

 # Contributions

-Since I found some issues in jmcm, Keras, MXNet, Gluon-CV, Jittor, and Rust, I learned to write PRs and become their contributer.
+Since I found some issues in keras, mxnet, gluon-cv, jittor, and rust, I learned to write PRs and become their contributer.
 Although most of the PRs are not huge change and most of them are easy-to-fix performance problem, there is something important change which is worth mention.

 ## Prefetch data.